JeromeDane/garden-css-modules/README.md

 * Ensure proper detection of namespace
 * Implement production mode to short hash class + namespace
 * In dev mode, append class + namespace with short hash
-* Re-implement figwheel in `projct.clj` and create easy-to use example
+* Re-implement figwheel in `project.clj` and create easy-to use example
 * Add documentation and examples to this readme
 * Get feedback from colleagues and iterate
 * Publish to clojars